Garlic powder, ground garlic

 Garlic is used in numerous international dishes and also goes well with all-powerful herbs.
 It is also one of the three most essential spices in Asian and Oriental cuisine, alongside onions and ginger.

 Ground garlic is not only ideal for refining your dishes, but it is also very easy to dose.
 It also has the advantage that you cannot accidentally bite a clove of garlic.

-Use this powder to season your herb butter for the next barbecue for meat, fish, or on bread.
-It is ideal for tsatsiki, herb curd, and salad dressings.
+Use this powder to season your herb butter for meat, fish, or bread for the next barbecue.
+In addition, it is ideal for tsatsiki, herb curd, and salad dressings.